 Notice the clock – or set a timer – and do something for 10 minutes.
 In the bathroom example, promise to at least clean the sinks.
 If you got 5 hours of sleep last night, set an alarm for 20 minutes and lay down.
-If you want to celebrate your promotion by getting yourself a cupcake, call a friend and gush to them instead.
-If after 10 minutes you’re still thinking about food and are actually hungry, have a snack.
+Want to celebrate your promotion by getting yourself a cupcake?
+Call a friend and gush to them instead.
+When, after 10 minutes, you’re still thinking about food and are actually hungry, have a snack.
 But, most likely, you’ll have moved on to something else.

 I often recommend my clients try ordering first when out with a big group.
 Why?
 Because of social hunger cues.
 You may have been ready to order the healthier menu item of grilled salmon and fresh greens, but when 3 of your friends order first and get a burger, enchilada, and chicken parm, your healthy choice may not sound as good.
 Plus, they are all ordering indulgent items, why shouldn’t you?

 How about when you’re at a party and after having your fill of food, you start talking to a friend you haven’t seen in a while.
 Then she reaches for the chip bowl and before you know it you’ve helped her polish it off.
 These social hunger cues can be hard to detect because they are so engrained in our routine behavior.